FDLLM: A Dedicated Detector for Black-Box LLMs Fingerprinting

 \textit{Insight 3} emphasizes the importance of robustness against adversarial edits and distribution shifts.
 In this section, we evaluate the stability of model fingerprints under three challenging scenarios, including cross-lingual translation, polishing, and Synonym Substitution attacks.
 To address this, our threat model specifies the following adversarial goals and capabilities:

-\textbf{Adversary’s Goal.} The adversary aims to obscure the true origin of LLMGT, evading models designed to attribute content to its source.
+\textbf{c c} The adversary aims to obscure the true origin of LLMGT, evading models designed to attribute content to its source.
 Specifically, given a passage produced by a target LLM, the adversary seeks to transform the text in ways that prevent attribution while preserving its semantics and utility.

 \textbf{Adversary’s Capability.} We assume the adversary has access to one or more proprietary or open-source LLMs different from the target model being attributed.
 The adversary does not know the internal structure or parameters of the attribution detector but can query it in a black-box manner (i.e., observe outputs for given inputs).
 The adversary can use LLMs to perform high-quality transformations on the original text.